ChenS0407/test/reference/faqs/user-guide.md

 # Central control machine

-Central control machine equivalent to Blue whale, Blue Shield console.
+Central control machine equivalent to BK, BKCI console.
 The bkcli command can be executed only on the central controller.
-Execute on any Blue Whale/Blue Shield machine `cat /data/install/.controller_ip` You can obtain the IP address of the central controller
+Execute on any BK/BKCI machine `cat /data/install/.controller_ip` You can obtain the IP address of the central controller

 ------